MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/hid-architecture.md

 ## The HID class driver

 The system-supplied HID class driver is the WDM function driver and bus driver for the HID device setup class (HIDClass).
 The executable component of the HID class driver is *hidclass.sys*.
-The HID class driver is the glue between HID clients and various transports.
-This allows a HID client to be written in an independent way from transports.
+The HID class driver is the glue between HID clients and various transports, allowing a HID client to be written in an independent way from transports.
 This level of abstraction allows clients to continue to work (with little to no modifications) when a new standard, or a third-party transport is introduced.

 The following diagram is a representation of the HID architecture.